sabrina214/Cloud-Computing-Laboratory/Setup single node(Pseudo-Distributed mode) Hadoop in Manjaro Linux.md

 *Note: You will have to add your private key with the ssh-agent for which ssh-agent should be running*

 Quick workaround: `eval $(ssh-agent -s)`<br>
-But this needs to be done with every login session for this user.
+But this needs to be done with every login session for this user.<br>
 Better way: Add following lines to the shell startup file:
 ```
 SSH_ENV="$HOME/.ssh/agent-environment"

 function start_agent {
     /usr/bin/ssh-agent | sed 's/^echo/#echo/' > "${SSH_ENV}"
-    echo succeeded
     chmod 600 "${SSH_ENV}"
     . "${SSH_ENV}" > /dev/null
     /usr/bin/ssh-add;